danadesrosiers/silex-annotation-provider/README.md

 ==========
 annot.controllerDir
 -------------------
-Specify the diretory in which to search for controllers.
+Specify the directory in which to search for controllers.
 This directory will be searched recursively for classes with the `@Controller` annotation.
 Found controller classes will be processed for route annotations.
 Either this or annot.controllers is required to locate controllers.
 If a cache object is given using the 'annot.cache' option and the 'debug' option is true, the list of controller classes will be cached to improve performance.

 annot.controllerNamespace
 -------------------------